Prudentnavigator/Developer-Assistant/README.md

   or models can also be downloaded    from the app.

 > [!TIP]
+> Ensure that the ollama server is    running.
 > In general, larger models will take longer to respond than smaller models.\
 > Would recommend to download multiple models and try them out.